xifox/newslider/Readme.md

 ```

     You may use this slider as just a slider, or you can use it as a carousel.
-    All you need to do is define a wider viewport (div class="my-slider")in the exampe.
+    All you need to do is define a wider viewport (div class="my-slider" in the exampe.)

     You can define different width, in each slide, just as set in the example.
   - ###### component

     You need to install this component into your file structure.
+Before you can
+    do it, you may need to instal nodejs and after that install component as
+    well.

 ## API